 This willow (Black Maul) is harvested but kept alive and when in full leaf during the summer, stripped of leaf and bark to reveal the white rod underneath.
 The willow is then dried the same day it is stripped and stored in the dark to prevent yellowing.
 This process is lengthy and expensive but does produce the highest quality product.
-It is highly sought after.
-If you wish us to supply White Willow then we strongly recommend that you order it 12 months in advance.
-Although we do produce this product, stock is always limited.
+It is highly sought after and very popular, so stock is always limited.

 How long should willow be soaked to gain flexibility?

-- Buff and White Willow should be soaked for 2 hours in cold water and then mellow wrap in a wet blanket overnight.
-It should then be perfectly acceptable to use the next morning
+- Buff and white willow should be soaked for 2 hours in cold water and then mellow wrap in a wet blanket overnight

-- Green Willow does not require soaking and will be completely flexible without this treatment.
-The Flanders Red variety of willow will require double the soaking time of Brown Willow
+- The Flanders Red variety of willow will require double the soaking time of brown willow

-How should I treat my outdoor hurdle/sculpture, etc.?
+How should I treat my outdoor hurdle or sculpture?

 We recommend a mixture of 50% linseed oil and 50% turps.
 Alternatively, a breathable preservative from your local DIY store should suffice.
 Please treat your hurdles as you would a wooden panel fence to prolong their lives.

 Willow is increasingly being used to provide ground cover for birds and animals.
-For many years we have noticed that there is an abundance of animal and bird activity in our withy beds in comparison to the grass fields that neighbour them.
+For many years, we have noticed an abundance of animal and bird activity in our withy beds in comparison to the grass fields that neighbour them.
 Choose a variety that is disease resistant, pleasing to the eye and of a slow to medium growth rate.
 Ask our advice, we are happy to supply small or large-scale ground cover projects.

 Traditional Somerset bundles measure 1 foot in diameter and 3 foot 1 inch to 3 foot 2 inches in circumference around the butt end, (the base of the rod).

-Buff Willow is the perfect willow for these projects.
-The smoothness of the rod enables you to stick paper tissue and masking tape to it easily.
-It is incredibly lightweight, flexible and strong enabling you to make quite large-scale structures and sculptures.
+Buff Willow is the perfect willow for projects of this nature.
+The smoothness of the rod enables paper tissue and masking tape to be stuck easily to it.
+It is incredibly lightweight, flexible and strong, so fairly large-scale structures and sculptures can be made with it.
 We recommend lengths of 5 to 6 foot upwards, so you will have some thicknesses of rod at the butt end for stability.

 Which willow is suitable for outdoor work and sculptures?